-This post is only intended to provide some background information on the nutritional benefits of breastmilk because when I got the opportunity to study it – I found it to be quite incredible!
+This post is only intended to provide some background information on the nutritional benefits of breastmilk because I find it to be incredible, not to judge those who cannot or choose not to breastfeed their child.

 The composition of breastmilk is extensive – it literally contains hundreds of nutritional elements.
 Breastmilk is recognised as being nutritionally complete as it contains all the essential nutrients a baby needs during the first 6 months of life including; fat, carbohydrate, protein, vitamins, minerals and water.

 Breastmilk’s nutrition changes over the duration of lactation in order to reflect the baby’s needs.
 Colostrum (‘the first breastmilk’) is a thick, yellowish fluid that is high in protein, essential fatty acids and fat-soluble vitamins A and E. It is produced in the first few days of birth and then again later in pregnancy.
 The benefits to the baby receiving colostrum are very high.
 Around day three the breastmilk will change to a thinner, white appearance.
 This milk is lower in fat and kilojoules and is very thirst quenching for the baby.
 Then, as the feed progresses the milk will become higher in fat and kilojoules to reflect the growing childs’ needs.